AET-CS/aet-cs.github.io/white/2025/CS11/calendar.md

 ## Daily Calendar
 - Sept 29, 2025 (Monday)
     - I went over Circuits Key in class, including "3-Majority with an XOR gate"
+    - Pattern Matching
+        - Match the methods in [this code](./practice/patterns/PatternMatching.java) to [this output](./practice/patterns/PatternMatching.pdf).
+Not all methods will be used!
+        - Run the code to see the answer (set 'decrypt' to true)
     - Download [DrawingDemo](./practice/drawing/DrawingDemo.java) and [stdlib](./practice/drawing/stdlib.jar)
         - Make a New IntelliJ project called DrawingDemo
         - Copy in the java file above and add the stdlib.jar to your src/ folder